Trump deports 238 ‘gang members’ to El Salvador: What’s the controversy?

 The fact that the Trump administration possibly defied a judge’s order further exacerbates this controversy.

-The White House’s action was in “open defiance” of Judge Boasberg’s order, Patrick Eddington, a homeland security and civil liberties legal expert at the Washington, DC-based Cato Institute, told the Reuters news agency.
+The White House’s action was in “open defiance” of Boasberg’s order, Patrick Eddington, a homeland security and civil liberties legal expert at the Washington, DC-based Cato Institute, told the Reuters news agency.

 “This is beyond the pale and certainly unprecedented,” Eddington said.

-But White House press secretary Karoline Leavitt has pushed back against the criticism.
+But White House Press Secretary Karoline Leavitt has pushed back against the criticism.

 “A single judge in a single city cannot direct the movements of an aircraft … full of foreign alien terrorists who were physically expelled from US soil,” Leavitt said in a statement posted on her X account on Sunday.
-She added that “federal courts generally have no jurisdiction over the President’s conduct of foreign affairs”.
+She added: “Federal courts generally have no jurisdiction over the President’s conduct of foreign affairs.”

 Bruce Fein, an American lawyer specialising in constitutional and international law, disagreed.